Houski/pathfinder-loadshedder/README.md

 - **Global Request Limiting**: Define paths to be globally monitored and limit concurrent requests across these paths.
 - **Customizable 503 Responses**: Configure custom response bodies for 503 status.
+- **Timeouts**: A timeout can be set specifically for the requests affected by this middleware.

 ## Example